invisibleflame/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier

-Implementation of an email spam classifier using the bidirectional lstm and word tokenizers along with a mild preprocessing.
+Implementation of an end to end email spam classifier using the bidirectional lstm and word tokenizers along with a mild preprocessing and Flask backend.
-A web app for the same coming up.

 Data: https://www.kaggle.com/uciml/sms-spam-collection-dataset